Schiff, in Trump's Senate impeachment trial, denies knowing whistleblower

 CLICK HERE TO GET THE FOX NEWS APP

-Trump called Schiff a "fraud" during a White House press conference in October and said he believes the California Democrat helped write the whistleblower complaint.
+Hawley later told Fox News that Schiff frequently changed his story.
+He also said the GOP would be wise to continue its pursuit of this line of questioning, as the impeachment trial progressed.

+“I don't believe anything he says on that because he's lied and changed his positions multiple times, which is just weird," Hawley said.
+"I mean, why would you do that?
+It's a very relevant set of questions and I imagine we might hear more of it."

-Fox News' Gregg Re and Cathrine Herridge contributed to this report
+Fox News' Gregg Re and Marisa Schultz contributed to this report